To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The building that houses the Institute of Contemporary Art/Boston on Fan Pier is the first in the US designed by the architectural firm of Diller Scofidio + Renfro.
 The museum was founded in 1936 as a sister institution to New York’s MoMA, though it had no permanent collection until starting one after moving into the new building on the waterfront in 2006.
 In addition to the collection, changing exhibitions, music, dance, film, talks, tours, family activities, and teen programming are offered throughout the year.

 Admits 2 people at $5.00 per person.
-Free for children 17 and under.
-Pass does not need to be returned to the library.
+Admission is free for children 17 and under.

 Massachusetts State Parks (Department of Conservation and Recreation)